wdawson/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 layout: blog_post
 title: 'Protect Your Cryptocurrency Wealth Tracking PWA with Okta'
 author: mraible
+description: "In this article, you'll learn how to add authentication to an Ionic progressive web app (PWA).
+You'll also learn how to use cloud services like Okta (for authentication) and Firebase (for hosting) to make things even simpler."
 tags: [cryptocurrency, ionic, authentication, oidc, angular, okta]
 tweets:
   - "Want to learn how to build an @ionicframework app to manage your cryptocurrencies? @joshuamorony has the 🎟!
 See how to lock it down with @okta →"